Bernanke Says Inflation Probably Will Get Worse

 JIM ZARROLI: Yeah, it seems to me it just a solidly gloomious(ph) assessment of the economy, less ambiguous than Fed chairmen usually are.
 You know, he talked at length about all to the problems we already know about.
 He said there are numerous difficulties facing the economy: falling house prices, rising energy costs, banks getting afraid to lend.
 He also made clear that Fed officials think things aren't going to get much better this year, or even any time, you know, soon after that.
 Here's what he said.

-Mr. BEN BERNANKE (Chairman, Federal Reserve): Growth is projected to pick up gradually over the next two years, as residential construction bottoms out and begins a slow recovery and as credit conditions gradually improve.
+BEN BERNANKE: Growth is projected to pick up gradually over the next two years, as residential construction bottoms out and begins a slow recovery and as credit conditions gradually improve.

 ZARROLI: I think what he's saying there is, you know, if you thought this slow down was going to end within a few months the way a lot of people used to think, they should think again.

 AMOS: We had kind of a double-barrel approach today.
 You had the president on one hand, who was very public and exuding confidence.
 And then you have Ben Bernanke on Capitol Hill.
 Does it - do they cancel each other out when both of them are speaking publicly, one positive, one negative?